Summer is coming.

 Once you get back, record your thoughts through journals, reflections, and brainstorm plans.
 Later, you can share your learning with your administration team, your Instructional Leadership teams, and your whole staff.
 But slow down.
 Spend a year exploring this topic with other leaders in your school or through a Professional Learning Community.
+This is how to maxime culturally responsive leadership.
 Start small but set up a 3-5 year implementation plan.
 Don’t rush a good thing.
 A word of caution; don’t try to go to too many conferences, because burn out is quite possible.
 If you are looking to hack your learning, check out some ted talks, pick up a book, or join a webinar.

 The best conference is the one that you actually attend.